Salem Radio Network News Monday, October 27, 2025

 WINDING DOWN LAYERS OF CUTS

-OPEC+’s total output reductions amounted at their peak to 5.85 million bpd, made up of three different elements – voluntary cuts of 2.2 million bpd, plus 1.65 million bpd by eight members, and another 2.0 million bpd by the whole group.
+At their peak, OPEC+’s total output reductions amounted to 5.85 million bpd, made up of three different elements – voluntary cuts of 2.2 million bpd, plus 1.65 million bpd by eight members, and another 2.0 million bpd by the whole group.

 The eight producers plan to fully unwind one element of those cuts – 2.2 million bpd – by the end of September.
 For October, they started removing a second layer, of 1.65 million bpd, with the increase of 137,000 bpd.